Abbess

-An abbess (Latin: abbatissa), also known as a mother superior, is the female superior of a community of Catholic nuns in an abbey.
+An abbess (Latin: abbatissa) is the female superior of a community of nuns in an abbey.

 Description

-In the Catholic Church (both the Latin Church and Eastern Catholic), Eastern Orthodox, Coptic and Anglican abbeys, the mode of election, position, rights, and authority of an abbess correspond generally with those of an abbot.
+In the Catholic Church (both the Latin Church and Eastern Catholic), Eastern Orthodox, Coptic, Lutheran and Anglican abbeys, the mode of election, position, rights, and authority of an abbess correspond generally with those of an abbot.
 She must be at least 40 years old and have been a nun for 10 years.
 The age requirement in the Catholic Church has evolved over time, ranging from 30 to 60.
 The requirement of 10 years as a nun is only eight in Catholicism.
 In the rare case of there not being a nun with the qualifications, the requirements may be lowered to 30 years of age and five of those in an "upright manner", as determined by the superior.
 A woman who is of illegitimate birth, is not a virgin, has undergone non-salutory public penance, is a widow, or is blind or deaf, is typically disqualified for the position, saving by permission of the Holy See.
 The office is elective, the choice being by the secret votes of the nuns belonging to the community.
 Like an abbot, after being confirmed in her office by the Holy See, an abbess is solemnly admitted to her office by a formal blessing, conferred by the bishop in whose territory the monastery is located, or by an abbot or another bishop with appropriate permission.
 Unlike the abbot, the abbess receives only the ring, the crosier, and a copy of the rule of the order.
 She does not receive a mitre as part of the ceremony.
 The abbess also traditionally adds a pectoral cross to the outside of her habit as a symbol of office, though she continues to wear a modified form of her religious habit or dress, as she is unordained—females cannot be ordained—and so does not vest or use choir dress in the liturgy.
 An abbess serves for life, except in Italy and some adjacent islands.